Online Matching with Stochastic Rewards: Optimal Competitive Ratio via Path Based Formulation: Introduction

-Finding an algorithm that is provably better than na\"ive greedy is typically the main objective in this class of online allocation problems.
-Indeed, attempts to find algorithmic ideas that improve on greedy for these problems has led to the development of general tools and techniques that have impacted both theory and practice (see for instance, \cite{survey,fultut}).
-Beating greedy has proven to be a major challenge for the stochastic rewards setting.
+\textbf{Previous work:} \cite{negin} and \cite{mehta} showed that it is possible to obtain $1/2$ competitive guarantee against the expectation LP benchmark using { deterministic greedy policies}.
+Finding an algorithm that is provably better than na\"ive greedy is typically the main objective in this class of online allocation problems~\citep{msvv, deb, survey}.
+This has proven to be a major challenge for the stochastic rewards setting.
 Progress has been made in special cases with remarkable new insights.
-In particular, Mehta and Panigrahi \cite{deb} found that for identical rewards and identical probabilities i.e., $r_i=1,\forall i\in I$ and $p_{it}=p\, \forall (i,t)\in E$: Assigning arrivals to available neighbors with the least number of failed matches in the past (called StochasticBalance) is 0.567 competitive as $p\to 0$.
-Further, they also showed that Ranking is 0.534 approximate for arbitrary value of $p$.
+In applications such as online-advertisement, the edge probabilities or \emph{click-through-rates} are sometimes quite small \citep{survey}.
+Consequently, this is a previously well studied case for the stochastic rewards problem.
+In particular, \cite{deb} found that for identical rewards and identical probabilities i.e., $r_i=1,\forall i\in I$ and $p_{it}=p\, \forall (i,t)\in E$: Assigning arrivals to available neighbors with the least number of failed matches in the past (called StochasticBalance) is 0.567 competitive as $p\to 0$.
+They also showed that Ranking is 0.534 approximate for arbitrary value of $p$.
 Complementing these lower bounds, they showed that no algorithm has a competitive ratio better than $0.621<(1-1/e)$ against the LP.
-This indicates that perhaps the problem is strictly harder than the classical setting of Karp et al. \cite{kvv}, where a $(1-1/e)$ guarantee is possible.
-However, we show that a tighter upper bound on offline admits a natural $(1-1/e)$ competitive algorithm for identical probabilities (and beyond).
+This indicates that perhaps the problem is strictly harder than the classical setting of \cite{kvv}, where a $(1-1/e)$ guarantee is possible. \cite{mehta} studied the case of heterogeneous and vanishingly small edge probabilities and gave a 0.534 competitive algorithm (called SemiAdaptive).

-In applications such as online-advertisement, the edge probabilities or \emph{click-through-rates} are sometimes quite small \cite{survey}.
-This is also a previously well studied case for the stochastic rewards problem.
-In addition to the result for identical and small probabilities by \cite{deb} discussed above, Mehta et al.\ \cite{mehta} studied the case of heterogeneous and vanishingly small edge probabilities and gave a 0.534 competitive algorithm (called SemiAdaptive).
 No results beating $1/2$ are known to us for other cases, or when the rewards $r_i$ are not identical, even for identical probabilities.
-We show a positive result on this front by giving a new path-based certificate of optimality that generalizes the standard primal-dual based certification.
-Overall, the path based formulation and certification allows us to leverage and build on insights from primal-dual analysis for classical online matching in Devanur et al.\ \cite{devanur}, leading also to a simpler and more unified analysis for stochastic rewards.